goci-io/kubernetes-deployment-webhook/README.md

 ### Purpose

-HTTP Server listening for Webhooks from Version Control Systems to deploy Kubernetes Jobs utilizing In-Cluster Auth to connect to the Kubernetes API.
+HTTP Server listening for Webhooks from Version Control Systems to deploy Kubernetes Jobs utilizing In-Cluster Auth to connect to the Kubernetes API and use In-Cluster Secrets.
 This Application can currently only validate Github Webhook Signatures and deploy from publicly available Repositories.
 Further restrictions initially apply by default to enhance security for example by disabling webhook from forked Repositories and limited to Releases or pushes to a references ending with `/master`.

-At goci.io we use this Webhook Server for our external Provider-Integrations to support their own Release-Cycles and further configuration for Deployments.

 ### Run